KevinBockelandt/notoire/README.md

 # Notoire

-> ⚠️ The plugin is currently not compatible with Windows systems.
-We're working on it :)
+> ⚠️ The plugin is not compatible with Windows systems.
+It has been successfuly tested on GNU/Linux and MacOS.

 [Introduction](#introduction) | [Installation](#installation) | [Commands](#commands) | [Setup](#setup) | [Contributing](#contributing)